macmanes-lab/orp_website/docker_install.md

-# How to install the ORP using docker_setup
+# How to install the ORP using Docker
 ---

 1. Build the image